virtualpilotlight/new_website/README.md

 * fix the fan page

 ### BOOTSTRAP
-* What is it that you do here?
+* ~What is it that you do here?~
+* looks good, there were some style comflicts, fixing now

 ### FONTAWESOME
 * needs streamlined implimentation